Pankajk001/Dev-Detective-Project/README.md

 ## Contributing

-We welcome contributions to improve Dev Detective.
+I welcome contributions to improve Dev Detective.
 Feel free to open issues, submit pull requests, or suggest new features.

 1. Fork the repository.